indico/indico/indico/web/client/js/custom_elements/ind_with_toggletip.README.md

 Note: When working with React app, you may sometimes observe that the toggle tip content does not change.
 The DOM nodes in the tree may change but the old text is still displayed.
 Alternatively, you may get a `DOMException`.
-This happens because the custom element manupulates the contents of the `[data-tip-content]` element.
+This happens because the custom element manipulates the contents of the `[data-tip-content]` element.
 To work around this, ensure that React cleanly replaces the entire custom element with a new one by giving the `<ind-with-toggletip>` element a `key` prop.
 The key should be